Allow unauthenticated guest access to your application using API keys - Amazon Location Service

 Note

 API keys are available to use only with map, place, and route resources, and you cannot modify or create those resources.
 If your application needs access to other resources or actions for unauthenticated users, you can use Amazon Cognito to provide access along with, or instead of, API keys.
-For more information, see Allowing unauthenticated guest access to your application using Amazon Cognito.
+For more information, see Allow unauthenticated guest access to your application using Amazon Cognito.

-API keys include a plaintext value that gives access to one or more resources in your AWS account.
+API keys include a plain text value that gives access to one or more resources in your AWS account.
 If someone copies your API key, they can access those same resources.
 To avoid this, you can specify the domains where the API key can be used when you create the key.
 These domains are called referers.
 If needed, you can also create short term API Keys by setting expiration times for your API Keys.

 API keys compared to Amazon Cognito